Employment Contracts in Buffalo, New York

 Common Terms in New York Employment Contracts

 Second, termination or severance clauses detail the procedure for ending employment.
 Courts have held that when an employer violates these in firing an employee, the employee may sue for wrongful termination.
-Third, clauses covering confidentiality and non-compete clauses subject all information completed or obtained by employees to certain rules.
+Also, clauses covering confidentiality and non-compete clauses subject all information completed or obtained by employees to particular rules.

 How Can a Buffalo Lawyer Help?